jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 Agile has its roots in software development and it is today the standard method for IT project management.
 It is also becoming increasingly popular outside the IT realm, for example in finance or marketing management.
 Agile is so relevant today that it is a full-time profession for some people, with job titles like "Agile Coach" or "Scrum Master".
 I am not an agile expert, however I believe some of its principles and methods are highly valuable and as such apply them regularly in my practice.

 In my own words, I like to explain agile as a concious effort to understand a project as a journey where learnings along the way are continuously incorporated into the process and the required solution is refined more and more over time.
-This method is very powerful and makes a lot of sense because in every project's beginning you have very little knowhow of how the final product should actually look like, function and be integrated in the existing organizational framework.
+This method is very powerful and makes a lot of sense because in every project's beginning you have fairly little knowhow of how the final product should actually look like, function and be integrated in the existing organizational framework.
 Given that, the standard working mode in agile is to develop parts of the overall solution in an **iterative approach with continuous feedback from the customer**.
 The integrated sum of these iteratively developed small "packages" results then in the overall solution and product.

 The following illustration summarizes important elements about agile that I want to mention here: